 The natural development of immunity to coccidiosis may proceed during the use of anticoccidials in the feed.
 However, in the production of broilers during a short growout of 37–44 days, this may be of little consequence.
 Natural immunity is important in replacement layer pullets, because they are likely to be exposed to coccidial infections for extended periods after termination of anticoccidial drugs.
 Anticoccidial programs for layer and breeder flocks are intended to allow immunizing infection while guarding against acute outbreaks.

 Anticoccidials are commonly withdrawn from broilers 3–7 days before slaughter to meet regulatory requirements and to reduce production costs.
 Because broilers have varying susceptibility to infection at this point, the risk of coccidiosis outbreaks is increased with longer withdrawal.

 Turkeys are given a preventive anticoccidial for confinement-reared birds up to 8–10 wk of age.
 Older birds are considered less susceptible to outbreaks.

 The modes of action of anticoccidial drugs are poorly understood.
 Some that are better known are described below.
-Knowledge of mode of action is important in understanding toxicity and side effects.
+Knowledge of mode of action is important in understanding toxicity and adverse effects.